 A special area management plan is under development that will provide the basis for regulatory standards for future ocean management.
 Ocean use impact research and recommended use zones are at the heart of this coastal and marine spatial planning effort.
 Rhode Island has a history of developing special area management plans to guide coastal development; special area management plans are state enforceable policies under Rhode Island’s coastal zone management program.

 The Rhode Island Coastal Resources Management Council, the state’s coastal management agency, is leading this project.
 This agency has long employed spatial planning techniques to regulate appropriate uses through its statewide zoned waters (industrial ports to conservation areas) and through a series of place-based special area management plans.
-The University of Rhode Island and the Coastal Resources Center are participants, as are federal agencies such as the Minerals Management Service and the U.S. Army Corps of Engineers, which have authority in federal waters, and other state agencies, industry, nonprofit groups, and stakeholders.
+The University of Rhode Island and the Office for Coastal Management are participants, as are federal agencies such as the Minerals Management Service and the U.S. Army Corps of Engineers, which have authority in federal waters, and other state agencies, industry, nonprofit groups, and stakeholders.

 From 2008 to 2010, through a public policy process that includes scientific research and stakeholder involvement, the Rhode Island Ocean Special Area Management Plan will make this state the first in the nation to zone its offshore waters for diverse activities including renewable energy development.
 The stakeholder involvement process includes monthly stakeholder meetings, public information events on key topics, and opportunities to comment on draft chapters released along the way.
 The scientific research process includes projects funded by a private company and university, which will inform the draft chapters of the plan.